apache/pekko-persistence-cassandra/docs/src/main/paradox/snapshots.md

     pekko.persistence.snapshot-store.plugin = "pekko.persistence.cassandra.snapshot"

 This will run the snapshot store with its default settings.
 The default settings can be changed with the configuration properties defined in @ref:[reference.conf](configuration.md#default-configuration).
-Journal configuration is under `pekko.persistence.cassandra.snapshot`.
+Snapshot configuration is under `pekko.persistence.cassandra.snapshot`.

 ## Limitations